Programming in Finance and Economics I

 - Random number generation and simple simulations

-- How to write a successful program or an entire research report in R
+- How to write a successful program or an entire research report in Python

 This course requires basic knowledge of a programming language, as specified in the admission criteria to the Master in Finance.
 For USI bachelor graduates, Informatica I is sufficient.
 Students from other universities require a similar introduction to programming.
-Students with little or no programming experience in R have to follow a tutorial before the start of the semester.
+Students with little or no programming experience or little experience with Python can follow the Digicamp Bootcamp at start of the semester.

 The course has the following goals:

-- Learn the most important elements of the R language
+- Learn the most important elements of the Python language

 - Understand the differences between analytical and numerical problem solving

-- Learn how to translate mathematical or statistical problems into the R language
+- Learn how to translate mathematical or statistical problems into the Python language

-- Learn how to organize data efficiently with the help of R
+- Learn how to organize data efficiently with the help of Python

-- Learn how to write efficient and durable R programs
+- Learn how to write efficient and durable Python programs

-After this course, students should be able and confident to use R independently for project work, courses such as numerical methods or for their master thesis.
+After this course, students should be able and confident to use Python independently for project work, courses such as numerical methods or for their master thesis.

 Modalità di insegnamento

-Students should bring a laptop with R and R Studio installed to all classes.
+Students should bring a laptop with Anaconda and Python installed to all classes.

 This class is generously supported by Datacamp.